Local Focus: Medicinal cannabis one step closer

 "I'm back volunteering.
 I'm one of two medical liaisons who advocate for people to get access to legal medical cannabis."

-Medicinal cannabis came a step closer to being fully legal yeaterday with proposals for regulations being released by Minister of Health, Dr David Clark.
+Medicinal cannabis came a step closer to being fully legal yesterday with proposals for regulations being released by the Minister of Health, David Clark.

 "We are looking for views on how these products are prescribed," Clark said.
 "The quality standards for medicinal cannabis products, licensing for cultivators and manufacturers, barriers to patients accessing these medicines and several other proposals."